League of Legends World Championship: Trophy

 Riot Games, which owns League of Legends, commissioned the winner's trophy as the Summoner's Cup.
 Riot specified that it should weigh 70 pounds (about 32 kilograms), though the actual weight of the finished cup was reduced so it would not be too heavy to lift in victory.
 The World Championship Cups for 2012 and for 2014 were created by Thomas Lyte.

 In 2022, Riot Games announced the formation of a multi-year partnership with American jewelry brand Tiffany & Co., producing a newly designed Summoner's Cup with a weight of 44 pounds (about 20 kilograms).
+In 2025, the Summoner's Cup was redesigned again, more closely resembling the original design.
+The trophy's weight was also reduced in half to 22 pounds (about 10 kilograms) so it could be easier to lift by the winning team.